timaschew/link-checker/README.md

-  --file-ignore         RegExp to ignore files to scan                   [array] --url-ignore          RegExp to ignore URLs                            [array] --url-swap            RegExp for URLs which can be replaced on the fly [array] --limit-scope         allow to follow URLs which are out of provided scope,
+  --file-ignore         RegExp to ignore files to scan                   [array] --url-ignore          RegExp to ignore URLs                            [array] --url-swap            RegExp for URLs which can be replaced on the fly [array] --limit-scope         forbid to follow URLs which are out of provided path,
                         like ../somewhere                              [boolean]
   --javadoc             Enable special URL transforming which allows to check
-                        iframe deeplinks for javadoc and scaladoc      [boolean] --http-status-ignore  pass HTTP status code which will be ignore, by default only 2xx are allowed                             [array] --json                print errors as JSON                           [boolean]
+                        iframe deeplinks for local javadoc and scaladoc[boolean] --javadoc-external    Domain or base URL to do URL transformation to check iframe deeplinks                                 [array] --http-status-ignore  pass HTTP status code which will be ignore, by default only 2xx are allowed                             [array] --json                print errors as JSON                           [boolean]